Clarifai/docs/docs/api-guide/model/deep-training.md

 ---
-description: Train the complete graph for your model.
+description: Train the complete graph of your model.
 sidebar_position: 6
 ---

 # Deep Training

-**Train the complete graph for your model**
+**Train the complete graph of your model**
 <hr />

 Clarifai offers a variety of prebuilt models that are designed to help you create AI solutions quickly and efficiently.
 Clarifai Models are the recommended starting points for many users because they offer incredibly fast training times when you customize them using the "Context-Based Classifier" type found in the Portal's Model Mode.